Abadrausar/Rubble-/other/Rubble Readme.txt

 	The scalemail armor from the "User/Warcrafter" addon is always marked "Foreign" in the equipment screen, you will have to explicitly assign it.
 		IMHO this is better than sometimes not having all the armor pieces (which is what happened before).

-	The creature spawn script used by the "Libs/DFHack/Spawn" addon is really, really old.
-I strongly suggest that you do not use this addon until I update the script.

 Bugs: